syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ## Troubleshoot: Editing works only when primary key column is defined

 Editing feature requires a primary key column for CRUD operations.
 While defining columns in Gantt using the [`columns`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttColumn.html) property, it is mandatory that any one of the columns, must be a primary column.
 By default, the [`id`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttTaskFieldsBuilder.html#Syncfusion_EJ2_Gantt_GanttTaskFieldsBuilder_Id_System_String_) column will be the primary key column.
-If [`id`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttTaskFieldsBuilder.html#Syncfusion_EJ2_Gantt_GanttTaskFieldsBuilder_Id_System_String_) column is not defined, we need to enable [`isPrimaryKey`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttColumn.html#Syncfusion_EJ2_Gantt_GanttColumn_IsPrimaryKey) for any one of the columns defined in the [`columns`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttColumn.html) property.
+If [`id`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttTaskFieldsBuilder.html#Syncfusion_EJ2_Gantt_GanttTaskFieldsBuilder_Id_System_String_) column is not defined, enable [`isPrimaryKey`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttColumn.html#Syncfusion_EJ2_Gantt_GanttColumn_IsPrimaryKey) for any one of the columns defined in the [`columns`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttColumn.html) property.